GabiK-bat/BatCam/index.md

 ![BatCam4](https://user-images.githubusercontent.com/79314212/123788389-3ba4e880-d8dc-11eb-8302-eab324aaeb12.png)

 ### Step 5 – Infrared camera and SD-card
-We attached the IR camera to the 3D-printed camera holder (<link to 3D print design>) and the SD card reader extension cable to the Raspberry Pi, then mounted it on a 3D-printed frame (<link to 3D print design>) with 2.5 mm spacer screws.
+We attached the IR camera to the 3D-printed camera holder and the SD card reader extension cable to the Raspberry Pi, then mounted it on a 3D-printed frame (https://www.thingiverse.com/thing:4896913) with 2.5 mm spacer screws.
 This frame reduces mobility of parts and creates space for adding a box of silica gel, which is particularly important when the camera is deployed in humid environments.

 ![BatCam5](https://user-images.githubusercontent.com/79314212/123788804-ba018a80-d8dc-11eb-8202-647eb5dd91c1.jpg)